CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

      ![ws name.](media/96.png)

 11. You'll see a dialog box to authenticate your login which is the indication of MFA implementation.
-Authenticate the login according to the authentication menthod you have chosen in Exercise 1, step 7 to complete the verification.
+Authenticate the login according to the authentication menthod you have chosen in exercise 1, step 7 to complete the verification.

      ![ws name.](media/2avd54.png)